ashish570/ashish570/README.md

 - 👋 Hi, I’m Ashish Rahangdale
 - 👀 I’m interested in Data Engineer By profession.
-I
+I come from Datawarehousing and ETL background.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Data Science and Data management.
 - 💞️ I’m looking to collaborate on OpenSource projects
 - 📫 Drop me an email on thisisashish057@gmail.com to reach me